jmiramont/mcsm-benchs/paper.md

 Several examples are given in the [documentation](https://jmiramont.github.io/mcsm-benchs/), as well as a GitHub [repository template](https://github.com/jmiramont/collab-benchmark-template) that relies heavily on `mcsm-benchs` and continuous integration/deployment workflows, in order to automatize the process of publishing new benchmarks.

 # Statement of need

+MCS processing is an area with a long history which, however, remains a field of methodological innovation [@bardenet2018zeros; @colominas2020fully; @kreme2020filtering; @bardenet2021time; @legros2022instantaneous; @legros2022time; @ghosh2022signal; @pascal2022covariant; @pascalfamille].
+In such a context, systematically comparing existing methods while keeping a record of how they performed on a predefined set of representative problems, i.e. benchmarking, can shed light on novel avenues of research and set clear baselines for new approaches.
+This is a widely adopted strategy in neighboring fields such as optimization [@bartz2020benchmarking; @hansen2021coco; @benchopt] and machine learning [@mattson2020mlperf], yet there are no benchmarking tools for MCS processing.

 `mcsm-benchs` brings to the table a common framework to easily carry out extensive comparisons between MCS-based approaches in a unified and objective way.
 It can be used to benchmark any number of approaches and create clear baselines for new methods that are accessible to the whole research community.